 It’s possible, and sometimes common, for teens and young adults to unknowingly damage their credit, as they aren’t fully aware of how their spending habits are truly affecting them.
 But sometimes it can go a step beyond youthful mistakes and parents are the ones ultimately prompting the damage to their child’s credit.
 (You and your child may both want to discover where your credit currently stands.
-One way to do this is by viewing your two free credit scores, updated monthly, on Credit.com.)
+One way to do this is by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 If you’re a parent, you may want to consider these three ways you may be harming your child’s credit without even realizing it.